build-trust/ockam-website/src/content/learn/guides/enrollment/guide.md

 ---
 order: 7
-title: Enrollment Guide
+title: Overview
 status: Draft
 ---

-## Description
+# Ockam Enrollment Service

 The enrollment protocol is designed to facilitate secure onboarding a device to a service where the device doesn't know about the service and visa versa.
 This happens with the help of an enroller intermediary like a phone, terminal, or another device.